Assad gives Red Cross chief "positive" pledges on Syria aid

 The agency was not able to send out any aid convoys for more than two weeks, but did manage to send some food and other relief supplies to rural Damascus and Homs late last week.

-Maurer, a former Swiss diplomat who took over as president of the aid organisation on July 1, is scheduled to meet Interior Minister General Mohamad Ibrahim on Wednesday.
+Maurer, a former Swiss diplomat who took over as president of the aid organization on July 1, is scheduled to meet Interior Minister General Mohamad Ibrahim on Wednesday.

-Maurer has said he would continue the ICRC's efforts to gain access to Syria's detention centres - which rights groups say hold tens of thousands of people rounded up during the conflict.
+Maurer has said he would continue the ICRC's efforts to gain access to Syria's detention centers - which rights groups say hold tens of thousands of people rounded up during the conflict.

 Syria opened its prisons to the ICRC for the first time almost exactly a year ago under a deal secured by Maurer's predecessor Jakob Kellenberger on the first of his three trips there.